CPAtoCybersecurity/GRCnewsAssistant/README.md

 A Python-based tool for collecting and analyzing GRC (Governance, Risk, and Compliance) related news articles using NewsData.io API and AI-powered analysis.

+This project is inspired by and builds upon the work of several excellent open-source projects:

+    grcAssist by Dr. Gerald Auger - The original GRC news assistant that inspired this AI-enhanced version fabric by Daniel Miessler - Provides the AI-powered analysis capabilities NP4k-extractor by nopslip - Influenced the article extraction and processing workflow

 ## Prerequisites

 Before using this tool, ensure you have the following prerequisites installed: